-My Ph.D. project investigates what it means to write under post-rationalist conditions, i.e. within an epistemological framework that no longer allows for a categorical divide between reason and imagination, between philosophy and poetry.
+My Ph.D. thesis investigates what it means to write under post-rationalist conditions, i.e. within an epistemological framework that no longer allows for a categorical divide between reason and imagination, between philosophy and poetry.
 Shaftesbury, Condillac and Diderot derive different textual strategies from their concepts of absolute imagination.
-In order to understand these strategies, I will focus on the interrelations between two levels that have mostly been examined apart from each other in previous scholarship: imagination as the object of theory and imagination as a mode of writing.
+In order to understand these strategies, my thesis focuses on the interrelations between two levels that have mostly been examined apart from each other: imagination as the object of theory and imagination as a mode of writing.
 One the one hand, I argue that theories of imagination can be read as self-reflexive statements concerning the process of writing.
-On the other, I aim to examine how imagination as a textual force relates to its own theory, how it questions and resists all attempts of conceptualization.
-The imaginative performance in Shaftesbury’s, Condillac’s and Diderot’s texts can make us understand that the concept of imagination is itself but an imaginary figure.
+On the other, I examine how imagination as a textual force re-enters its own theory, how it questions and resists attempts of conceptualization.
+The imaginative performance in Shaftesbury’s, Condillac’s and Diderot’s texts can make us understand that the theory of imagination can’t help relying on imaginary figures.